 - Defined sensory/appearance specifications as supporting criteria

-Here’s an angle that doesn’t get enough attention: texture consistency is hard to counterfeit without real process control.
+Here’s something few people talk about: texture consistency is hard to counterfeit without real process control.

-In legitimate gummy production, texture is shaped by tightly managed variables such as cook time/temperature, solids content, pH, gelling system ratios, deposit conditions, cure time, and packaging moisture barrier performance.
-When those controls are dialed in, the product tends to have a repeatable “fingerprint.”
+In legitimate gummy production, texture comes from tightly managed variables — cook time and temperature, solids content, pH, gelling system ratios, deposit conditions, cure time, and packaging moisture barrier performance.
+When those controls are dialed in, the product has a repeatable fingerprint.

-Some quality programs go further by using objective measurements (not just taste tests), which can help distinguish authentic retained samples from suspicious product when complaints arise.
+Some quality programs go further, using objective measurements (not just taste tests) to distinguish authentic retained samples from suspicious product when complaints arise.

 Red Flags That Actually Mean Something in a Plant

-If you’re trying to spot potential fakes, look for signs that point to missing controls-not just bad branding.
+If you’re trying to spot potential fakes, look for signs of missing controls — not just bad branding.

 Packaging and coding signals